A multi-orthogonal polynomials' approach to bulk queueing theory: Previous necessary results

 From the definition of the distribution derivative corresponding to $\delta_{\zeta}$ in (\ref{deltaderivative}) we obtain that

 This chain of equalities completes the proof. \end{proof}

 For each $j=1,\ldots,m$, the integral form of the resolvent function $f_j(z, {\bf L})$ in (\ref{maripol}) contains a term which is

 as in (\ref{markovrealeq}) of Corollary \ref{markovfreal} which is often called the Markov function corresponding to the absolutely continuous measure with respect Lebesgue's whose weight is $x^{j-1}\, \widetilde{\rho}_j(x)\, \widetilde{\rho}(|x|)$.
 The other term is a rational function with poles at a point $z =\mu$.
 There is no publication on the behavior of its sequence of Hermite-Padé approximants and their denominators $L_n$, $n\in \mathbb{Z}_+$ for these meromorphic variation of Markov functions corresponding to measures supported on starlike sets.
-Nevertheless since in our case the coefficients of the recurrence relation are constant, we have obtained explicit expression in terms of the solution of the algebraic equation in (\ref{eleequation}).
 In the case of measures supported on sets of the real line we have several the papers on this topics such as \cite{BL, LMF} where the authors obtain convergence conditions of the Hermite-Pad\'e approximants in the sense of capacity.

 From the disk $\mathcal{V}$ in Lemma \ref{maripol1} we construct $\mathcal{U}=\{z \in \overline{\mathbb{C}}: z+\lambda+\mu \in \mathcal{V}\}$.

 \begin{proposition} There exists a system of functions $(\rho, \rho_1,\ldots,\rho_m)$ such that for each $j=1,\ldots,m$, $x^{j-1}\rho_j(x)\rho(|x|)$ conforms a weight on $\Sigma_0$, and such that